tkhongsap/vibe-drafting/replit.md

 ## Notes
 - Tailwind CSS is loaded via CDN (not recommended for production - consider installing properly)
 - Content history is currently stored in localStorage (should be migrated to database per-user)
-- Backend files in `server/` and `shared/` are JavaScript (converted from TypeScript for Node.js compatibility)
+- Backend files in `server/` are JavaScript for Node.js compatibility
+- Database schema uses split approach: `schema.js` for runtime (Node.js imports) and `schema.d.ts` for TypeScript types (React imports)

 ## Backend Server
 The application now includes a Node.js/Express backend server (`server.js`) that: